-Governmental fund and government-wide financial statements report unearned revenue in connection with resources that have been received, but not yet earned.
+The General Fund and government-wide financial statements report unearned revenue in connection with resources that have been received, but not yet earned.
 At year-end, the unearned revenue balance consists of forfeitures not yet settled.

-3. Classification of Net Position
+Classification of Net Position